China Summer Program

-The Georgia Law Summer Program in China offers participants a view of the dynamically evolving legal culture of the United States’ second-largest trading partner.
+The Georgia Law Summer Program in China offers participants an inside view of the dynamically evolving legal culture of the United States’ second-largest trading partner.
 The curriculum is designed to provide an introduction to the Chinese legal system, with an emphasis on commercial and international trade law.

 Directed by C. Donald Johnson, a former congressman and ambassador in the Office of the United States Trade Representative, the program includes lectures by leading legal scholars at two of China’s top law schools.
 In addition, students take part in a seminar on trade issues with officials from the Chinese Ministry of Commerce.

 Classes generally meet in the mornings, leaving afternoons and weekends free for exploration of two of China’s most fascinating cities: Beijing, the capital, and Shanghai, the financial center.
-Field trips are included in the program fee.
-Students attend a trade briefing at the U.S. embassy, visit the Shanghai International Arbitration Centre, and meet with international attorneys at a top law firm.
+Students attend a briefing on trade issues at the U.S. embassy, visit the Shanghai International Arbitration Centre, and meet with international attorneys at a top law firm.
 Past cultural excursions have included the Ming Tombs, the Great Wall (Mutianyu section), Tiananmen Square, the Forbidden City, and the Temple of Heaven as well as a guided tour of Shanghai.

 Students arrive in Beijing by May 25, 2014.
 A welcome dinner is scheduled for Sunday, May 25th, and then classes begin on May 26th.
 Final exams in Beijing take place on June 6th and the group with depart for Shanghai on June 7th.
 The Shanghai portion of the program concludes on June 18th with final exams in the morning and a farewell reception in the evening.
 Participants should schedule their departure for June 19, 2014.